 Q: I am interested in your after school program but my child does not attend one of the schools that OCA picks up from.
 Can my child's school bus dropped him/her off at OCA's after school site?
 Yes, if your child attends an OCPS school and you have placed on their IEP that your child receives behavior services from OCA, OCPS will transport your child to our after school program.

-Q: My child is getting ready to gradate from high school and I am interested in your Adult Vocational program, how do I sign up?
-Three months before your child graduates from high school, call OCA at 407-808-7837 and schedule a tour with OCA's Program Director, Jordan Palmer.
-After the tour, if you would like to sign your graduating senior up for our program, Jordan will do an intake with you.
+Q: My child is getting ready to gradate from high school and I am interested in your Adult Vocational Training (AVT) Program, how do I sign up?
+Three months before your child graduates from high school, call OCA at 407-808-7837 or Programs@GoOCA.org and schedule a tour with OCA's Program Director.
+After the tour, if you would like to sign your graduating senior up for our program, we will do an intake with you.

 After the intake she will need to contact your child' school or therapist.
-Your child's application will be reviewed by our Director of Clinical Services, Margaret Newman and it will be determined if we can meet the needs of your child as well as establishing your child's matrix and fee rate.
+Your child's application will be reviewed by our Director of Services and it will be determined if we can meet the needs of your child as well as establishing your child's matrix and fee rate.

 Q: How is OCA equipped to deal with the unique challenges inherent in the special needs population?
 We provide age-appropriate activities with a 1:5 ratio at all events.
 Children and adults who participate in OCA events are paired with typical peers who model appropriate social, emotional and behavior skills.